chunkypixel/atari-dev-studio/README-macos.md

 Use these instructions to manually build the latest binaries from source and configure Atari Dev Studio to use your locally built binaries.

+>Thank you to Fred Sauer for providing the following information.
+If you are a MacOS arm64 user who can compile and keep the following compiler libraries up to date please contact **@mksmith** on the AtariAge forum.

 # Install Atari Dev Studio